This article was updated on November, 3rd 2013 to include additional information and studies

 In fact, many argue that a change in diet fueled the domestication from wolf to dog.
 They believed this occurred when wolves had a reduced need to hunt and began hanging around the permanent settlements of man, scavenging for food.

 For example, wolves eat the muscle meat, fat, skin, hide, fur, and organs of their prey.
 They also eat some bone, depending on the size of the animal.
 Smaller, more pliable bones are crushed and swallowed.
-However, wolves don’t generally eat weight-bearing bones of large prey (i.e. leg bones on deer and other large mammals) because their too dense to crush through.
+However, wolves don’t generally eat weight-bearing bones of large prey (i.e. leg bones on deer and other large mammals) because they’re too dense to crush through.
 This is why when you see pictures of wolves or other carnivores feeding, most of the inner body cavity is eaten with large bones and other parts remaining.

 What About the Stomach Contents of a Wolf’s Prey?